GoldScorpion69/LBS/README.md

 ##### Change some Steam stuff

-Right-click on Skyrim SE in your Steam library, choose Properties, uncheck _Enable the Steam Overlay while in-game_.
+Click the Steam menu in the upper left corner, click Settings, click _In-Game_ on the left pane, uncheck _Enable the Steam Overlay while in-game_.
 While you're there, click the Updates tab and change it to _Only update this game when I launch it_.
 We will basically never launch Skyrim normally, it will always be via the script extender, so your game will never update.
 Finally, Wabbajack only supports the English version of Skyrim.
 If it's set to something else, go to the Language tab and switch it to English.

 ##### Clean Skyrim